Franklin Pierce: Mexican–American War

 Active military service was a long-held dream for Pierce, who had admired his father's and brothers' service in his youth, particularly his older brother Benjamin's, as well as that of John McNeil Jr., husband of Pierce's older half-sister Elizabeth.
 As a legislator, he was a passionate advocate for volunteer militias.
 As a militia officer himself, he had experience mustering and drilling bodies of troops.
 When Congress declared war against Mexico in May 1846, Pierce immediately volunteered to join, although no New England regiment yet existed.
 His hope to fight in the Mexican–American War was one reason he refused an offer to become Polk's Attorney General.
 General Zachary Taylor's advance slowed in northern Mexico, and General Winfield Scott proposed capturing the port of Vera Cruz and driving overland to Mexico City.
 Congress passed a bill authorizing the creation of ten regiments, and Pierce was appointed commander and colonel of the 9th Infantry Regiment in February 1847, with Truman B. Ransom as lieutenant colonel and second-in-command.

 On March 3, 1847, Pierce was promoted to brigadier general, and took command of a brigade of reinforcements for General Scott's army, with Ransom succeeding to command of the regiment.
-Needing time to assemble his brigade, Pierce reached the already-seized port of Vera Cruz in late June, where he prepared a march of 2,500 men accompanying supplies for Scott.
+Needing time to assemble his brigade, Pierce reached the already seized port of Vera Cruz in late June, where he prepared a march of 2,500 men accompanying supplies for Scott.
 The three-week journey inland was perilous, and the men fought off several attacks before joining with Scott's army in early August, in time for the Battle of Contreras.
 The battle was disastrous for Pierce: his horse was suddenly startled during a charge, knocking him groin-first against his saddle.
 The horse then tripped into a crevice and fell, pinning Pierce underneath and debilitating his knee.
-The incident made it look like he had fainted, causing one soldier to call for someone else to take command, "General Pierce is a damned coward."
-Pierce returned for the following day's action, but re-injured his knee, forcing him to hobble after his men; by the time he caught up, the battle was mostly won.
+The incident made it look like he had fainted, causing one soldier to call for someone else to take command, saying, "General Pierce is a damned coward."
+Pierce returned for the following day's action, but injured his knee again, forcing him to hobble after his men; by the time he caught up, the battle was mostly won.